Events-based Area Public Consultation

 The Clean Water Act, 2006, came into effect in July 2007 and requires Source Protection Plans to be developed for watersheds in Ontario.
 Regulations also set out requirements for the Source Protection Committee and give timelines for the preparation of the terms of reference and Assessment Report.
 Links to the Clean Water Act and regulations are on the E-laws website.

 The Source Protection Committee is overseeing the process of developing a Terms of Reference, Assessment Report and Source Protection Plan.
-Technical work is currently underway by a team of Source Protection staff.
+Technical work is ongoing by a team of Source Protection staff and consultants.

-Providing leadership to engage the entire community in developing comprehensive, responsible solutions to protect water resources.
+Providing leadership to engage the entire community in developing comprehensive, responsible solutions to protect our water resources.

 - Comprehensive, science-based research

 - Recognizing and engaging all members of the community as valued stakeholders

 - Informed decision-making through communication, education and responsiveness to community enquiries

 - Being open and transparent